smn98/inventory-management-vb6/README.md

 # inventory-management-vb6

-one of my first project
+one of my first projects
 //aaah VB6!